Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Estrogen & Progesterone Imbalance

-Estrogen and progesterone levels in the body – have a direct effect on a woman’s mood and psychological state (although they could potentially affect men as well).
+Estrogen and progesterone levels in the body directly affect a woman's mood and psychological state (although they could also affect men).

-1. Low Estrogen levels have been associated with an increase in anxiety symptoms in women: during the premenstrual period of a woman’s monthly cycle – estrogen levels are lower and an increase of anxiety is commonly reported during this time.
+• Low Estrogen levels have been associated with increased anxiety symptoms in women: during the premenstrual period of a woman's monthly cycle – estrogen levels are lower, and an increase in anxiety is commonly reported during this time.
 Estrogen levels are also much lower during menopause and can cause significant increases in anxiety and panic attacks.

-2. Estrogen dominance refers to an imbalance in estrogen vs progesterone in women.
+• Estrogen dominance refers to an imbalance in estrogen vs. progesterone in women.
 Research has shown a direct correlation between this imbalance and increased anxiety.
-Progesterone has a direct effect on GABA receptors in the brain – which calms the brain and body.
+Progesterone directly affects GABA receptors in the brain – which calms the brain and body.
 With low levels of progesterone – the brain may produce less GABA, resulting in increased feelings of anxiety.

-For women – estrogen and progesterone imbalances can lead to increases in anxiety – as well as other mood-related problems.
+For women, estrogen and progesterone imbalances can lead to increased anxiety and other mood-related problems.

-If you are approaching menopause, have reached menopause or have noticed changes in your monthly cycle, your hormones may be a contributing factor to your anxiety.
+If you are approaching menopause, have reached menopause, or have noticed changes in your monthly cycle, your hormones may contribute to your anxiety.

-If you believe estrogen to play a role in your anxiety, consult your doctor to discuss options and testing.
+If you believe estrogen plays a role in your anxiety, consult your doctor to discuss options and testing.

 Testosterone Imbalance

-Low levels of testosterone have been linked to both increased anxiety and depression – as well as changes in mood and behavior, decreased motivation and lower sex drive.
+Low testosterone levels have been linked to increased anxiety and depression – as well as changes in mood and behavior, decreased motivation, and lower sex drive.

 Although not as often discussed as the link between estrogen and anxiety – low testosterone levels can play a part in anxiety symptoms.

-It should be noted; testosterone imbalances are not specific to men nor are estrogen imbalances specific to women.
-Everyone has these hormones regardless of sex.
-Everyone needs these hormones to varying degrees.
+We should note; testosterone imbalances are not specific to men, nor are estrogen imbalances specific to women.
+Everyone has these hormones regardless of sex, and everyone needs these hormones to varying degrees.

-While imbalances in either direction may or may not result in anxiety – it can often lead to mood, motivation or sexual health issues.
+While imbalances in either direction may or may not result in anxiety – they can often lead to mood, motivation, or sexual health issues.

 Head Trauma/Injury

-Our brains are sensitive organs with a complex network of billions of nerve cells – protected only by the bones of our skulls.
+Your brain is a sensitive organ with a complex network of billions of nerve cells – protected only by the bones of your skull.

-Any kind of force or trauma to the head can cause short term or long term damage to our brains.
+Any force or trauma to the head can cause short-term or long-term damage to the brain.

-Head trauma or injury can directly affect our brains in unseen ways.
+Head trauma or injury can directly affect the brain in unseen ways.

-Head injuries – even so-called “minor” injuries – can lead to cognitive, psychological and emotional problems, in addition to the obvious physical injury.
+Head injuries – even so-called "minor" injuries – can lead to cognitive, psychological, and emotional problems in addition to the apparent physical injury.

 Many symptoms of head trauma may not exhibit themselves until years or even decades after the initial injury.

-This can make it difficult to diagnose head injury as a cause for psychological problems if issues do not appear soon after the injury.
+This delay in symptom formation can make it challenging to diagnose head injury as a cause for psychological problems if issues do not appear soon after the injury.

-Childhood head injury can lead to brain and behavior problems later in adult life.
+Childhood head injury can lead to brain and behavior problems later in adulthood.

-These problems can be more pronounced if the injury was severe or if it wasn’t handled properly by parents or guardians (such as getting an MRI or other medical care directly after the injury).
+These problems can be more pronounced if the injury is severe or isn't appropriately handled by parents or guardians (such as getting an MRI or other medical care directly after the injury).

 In addition, there has been a marked rise in awareness of the potential for psychological problems from head trauma in the past few years.